Colectica/cogs/docs/source/technical-guide/command-line/publish-uml.rst

 Introduction
 ----------------------
-Generates a uml file containing connections between item types and composite types in the model.
+Generates a UML file containing connections between `Item types <../../../modeler-guide/item-types/index.html>`_ and `Composite types <../../../modeler-guide/composite-types/index.html>`_ in the model.
-Outputted Uml can be non-normative or normative.
+Outputted UML can be normative or non-normative.
 If non-normative, it will also contain graph information.

 Command Line Arguments
 ----------------------